occ2vec: A principal approach to representing occupations using natural language processing: Method appendix

-Let $L$ denote the number of layers (i.e., Transformer blocks), let $d$ denote the hidden size (i.e., the dimensions of the embeddings), and let $A$ denote the number of self-attention heads.
+\paragraph*{Neural network architecture} Let $L$ denote the number of layers (i.e., Transformer blocks), let $d$ denote the hidden size (i.e., the dimensions of the embeddings), and let $A$ denote the number of self-attention heads.
 The model size we consider uses $L=24$, $d=1024$, and $A=16$.
 All hyperparameters can be found in Table \ref{Tbl:hyperparam}.
-For $m=1,\ldots,N$, let $T_m$ be a piece of text (e.g., a sentence or a paragraph) from $\mathcal{T}$, where we ignore the subscripts $i,k,j$.
+For $m=1,\ldots,N$, let $T_m$ be a piece of text (e.g., a sentence or a paragraph) from $\mathcal{T}$.
 Each $T_m$ is a sequence of tokens (e.g., words or subwords), $t_{m,1},\ldots,t_{m,N_{m}}$., generated by WordPiece tokenization \citep{Wu2016}.
 BERT takes as input a concatenation of two sequences, $t_{m,1},\ldots,t_{m,N_{m}}$ and $t_{m',1},\ldots,t_{m',N_{m'}}$ for $m\neq m'$.
 The two sequences are delimited by special tokens, namely

 where $\textrm{tok}\left(\cdot,\cdot\right)$ produces the special tokenization of two input texts, $CLS$ abbreviates classification, $SEP$ separation, and $EOS$ end-of-sentence.
 The lengths of $T_m$ and $T_m'$ are constrained such that $N_{m}+N_{m'} < \bar{N}$, where $\bar{N}$ is fixed beforehand.
 From \ref{Eq:bert_input}, BERT constructs three temporary input embeddings that, once summed, act as the input embedding to the Transformer.
 First, each token $t$ in $\textrm{tok}\left(T_{m},T_{m'}\right)$ is passed through three deterministic functions,